Summer Writing Program Scholarships

 SWP Student Employment Opportunities

-Naropa University MFA Writing & Poetics and Creative Writing students may be eligible for the following opportunities.
+Naropa University MFA Writing & Poetics and Creative Writing students may be eligible for the following temporary employment opportunities.
+Please check the Naropa Employment page in May.
+You are also welcome to apply for support staff positions not listed here, but will not be able to enroll in workshops.

 An MFA lecture is one of the few opportunities that graduate students have to present scholarly and creative research during their degree program.
 Presenters should lecture on topics about which they are knowledgeable and passionate; subjects that complement the SWP programming.
 While we require the lecture to be in a standard format (not performance-based)—all lectures must be 40 minutes with a 20-minute Q&A—we encourage you to utilize the multi-media capacities in the Performing Arts Center.
 Slides, primary source material from the Naropa University Audio Archive Project, etc. are a great way to make your presentation more engaging.
 Only MFA students are eligible for these positions.
 There is 1 position available.
 Specific times and locations of student lectures will be listed in the SWP Master Schedule.
 There is no financial compensation for MFA lectures.